 He spent his evenings with Louise proclaiming how desperate his was to get off with Marie Anne…which for some reason made Louise burst into tears! (go figure!)

 Everyday King Louis grew less and less fond on his old -now very emotional- mistress.
-The only thing he wanted her for now was to please Marie by ditching her arse.
+In his opinion, the only use she had now, was a way to make Marie happy…by dumping Louises arse.

 Louise was out and Marie Anne was in.